 Your younger, but not thaaaaat much younger cousin whose hair you used to french braid for dance class every Thursday.
-The cute girls down the street who considered you their favorite babysitter when they were tiny and you used to gossip with their mom after she’d come home from work.
-Your fiance’s only niece and the other cute girl in his life who takes him up on every offer for a piggy back ride and tea party.
+The cute girls down the street who considered you their favorite babysitter when they were tiny and whose mom you used to gossip with after she’d come home from work.
+Your fiance’s only niece, AKA the other cute girl in his life who takes him up on every offer for a piggy back ride and tea party.
 None of these girls are young enough to be the toddling and cute-but-clueless flower girl who walks down the aisle.
 But they’re also not old enough to be a bridesmaid who can do and afford all of the bridesmaid-y events.
 So, you have an epiphany and say to yourself, “Self!
 I know!
 [Insert Name Here] can be a JUNIOR BRIDESMAID!”

 Genius idea, but what the blintzes does a junior bridesmaid even do?